confluentinc/examples/microservices-orders/docs/index.rst

     :alt: image

 In this exercise, you will create one persistent query that enriches the `orders` stream with customer information.
-You will create another persistent query that performs detects fraudulent behavior by counting the number of orders in a given window.
+You will create another persistent query that detects fraudulent behavior by counting the number of orders in a given window.

 Assume you already have a KSQL stream of orders called `orders` and a KSQL table of customers called `customers_table`.
 If you are running on local install, then type `ksql` to get to the KSQL CLI prompt.